Please use the following manual as a reference for the application process and its requirements:

 e.
 Customer shall also include specification or technical data sheets for all required protective equipment and/or inverters for review by EPE.

 f.
 If there are any questions or concerns about any of the customer-furnished information, an EPE representative will contact the customer to resolve these issues.

 g.
 Upon approval, an EPE representative will contact the customer and the customer can start construction.

-After construction of the generation system has been completed and received final electrical inspection by the authority having jurisdiction, the customer must contact EPE at email@example.com for an interconnection field inspection and meter installation.
+After construction of the generation system has been completed and received final electrical inspection by the authority having jurisdiction, the customer must contact EPE at firstname.lastname@example.org to request field inspection and meter installation.
 The purpose of the inspection is to verify that facility construction conforms to the representation presented in the Agreement and its attachments.
 Please do not energize your system until after EPE has performed its inspection and replaced the existing meter with a bi-directional meter.

 4. SIGNED AGREEMENT

 After the interconnection facility has been approved by EPE, EPE will identify the location as an EPE Distributed Generation (DG) Interconnection site by means of a label on the meter box or adjacent to the meter box.
 Along with written authorization, EPE will return one of the fully executed Agreement originals to the customer.